When and where is Lunar New Year celebrated?

 The Lunar New Year falls on a different date every year, between January 21 and February 20 and the calendar goes by the cycle of the moon.
 It’s a major holiday in China and celebrated grandly in Vietnam, Korea and people of Chinese descent in Malaysia, Singapore, Thailand, Cambodia, Indonesia and all around the world.

 The Chinese zodiac

 The Chinese zodiac moves in a 12-year cycle with a different animal each year.
-Based on Asian astrology, your year of birth and the animal it represents, determines your personality traits, fortune for the year, marriage, compatibility and career growth and family life.
+Based on Asian astrology, your year of birth and the animal it represents determines your personality traits, fortune for the year, marriage, compatibility and career growth and family life.

 As legend has it, the Jade Emperor held a race to determine the 12 spots in the zodiac to 12 animals.
 The 12 that arrived first were selected.
 The animals in order are Rat Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog and Pig.
-2018 will be the Year of the Dog.
+2018 was the Year of the Dog.

 According to old superstitions, cleaning during the holiday brings bad luck.
 To get rid of negative energy from the previous year, it’s necessary to clean your house, declutter and throw away old, unwanted things.

 Lunar New Year is essentially a time for family reunions and this includes paying respects to elders and ancestors.
 Before the reunion dinner, food is often offered to ancestors to feed their souls.
 This is followed by family members lighting incense sticks to pay their respects and receive blessings for a good year ahead.